maths/moodle-qtype_stack/doc/en/Authoring/Errors.md

 functions with some specific names is forbidden.
 You are free to use other names for your functions.
-Note that not all internal functions or functions they use are blocked by this, they might get blocked in the future or some might be left as somethign that can be redefined to tune the logic.
+Note that not all internal functions or functions they use are blocked by this, they might get blocked in the future or some might be left as something that can be redefined to tune the logic.

+We suggest you do not attempt to redefine function names or constants which are already defined as part of Maxima.

 ## Substitutions unclear or otherwise

 Should you do substitutions of values in your code and the target of the substitution is an identifier that is later used as a function-name, things may become difficult.
-To evade this avoid using the same name for functions and variables.
+Avoid using the same name for functions and variables.
 Also if you use complex means to construct the substitutions themselves the system may need to assume that all possible identifiers in the expression that the substitutions are applied to are being targetted by unknown values, this can be avoided by avoiding complex construction of the substs itself.